How to Choose a Living Christmas Tree for a Festive Season

 Tree: Bosnian pine (Pinus heldreichii leucodermis).

-For those with a serious plant addiction, a tree hung with terrariums is reason for a Hallelujah Chorus.
+For those with a serious plant addiction, a tree hung with terrariums is meta-festive.
 This conifer’s sturdy branches easily support the succulents, tillandsias, and activated charcoal that fill each orb.
+Tree:

 Trade glass icicles for a sweeter variety: rock candies in bright colors, hung with embroidery thread wrapped around their wooden handles.
 Clear lights and a fiberclay pot keep the look unfussy.

 A trio of trees calls for simplicity—just one type of ornament on each.
 Felted yarn balls, thick wool yarn, and a string of lights give this grouping a touch of modern Scandinavian style.